AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-bus-and-event-store.md

 #### Filtering Stored Events

 The `FilteringEventStorageEngine` allows events to be filtered based on a predicate.
 Only events that match this predicate will be stored.
 Note that event processors that use the event store as a source of events, may not receive these events, as they are not being stored.

-#### In-Memory Event Storage

-There is also an `EventStorageEngine` implementation that keeps the stored events in memory: the `InMemoryEventStorageEngine`.
-While it probably outperforms any other event store out there, it is not really meant for long-term production use.
-However, it is very useful in short-lived tools or tests that require an event store.

 ### Influencing the serialization process